Harp: Americas

 In the Americas, harps are widely but sparsely distributed, except in certain regions where the harp traditions are very strong.
-Such important centeres include Mexico, the Andean region, Venezuela, and Paraguay.
+Such areas include Mexico, the Andean region, Venezuela, and Paraguay.
 They are derived from the Baroque harps that were brought from Spain during the colonial period.
 Detailed features vary from place to place.

 The Paraguayan harp is that country's national instrument, and has gained a worldwide reputation, with international influences alongside folk traditions.
 They have around 36 strings, are played with fingernails, and with a narrowing spacing and lower tension than modern Western harps, and have a wide and deep soundbox that tapers to the top.

 The harp is also found in Argentina, though in Uruguay it was largely displaced in religious music by the organ by the end of the 18th century.
 The harp is historically found in Brazil, but mostly in the south of the country.